 2011 — Dover Motorsports, Inc. declines sanctions for NASCAR events at Nashville Superspeedway, while opening up the facility to team testing.
 The company previously sold its other motorsports facilities and now focuses on its flagship facility in Dover.
 Dover International Speedway begins the process of widening grandstand seats from 18 to 22 inches.
 The project, which will take approximately two years to complete, will create a better fan experience for all guests, and will seat 113,000.

-2012 — Jimmie Johnson wins his seventh NASCAR Sprint Cup Series race at Dover International Speedway in the June 3 “FedEx 400 benefiting Autism Speaks.”
+2012 — Jimmie Johnson wins his seventh Monster Energy NASCAR Cup Series race at Dover International Speedway in the June 3 “FedEx 400 benefiting Autism Speaks.”
 With the win, Johnson ties Richard Petty and Bobby Allison for most wins all-time at the Monster Mile.

 2013 — Jimmie Johnson sets the all-time Dover wins record by winning the Sept.
 29 “AAA 400” NASCAR Sprint Cup Series race, passing Richard Petty and Bobby Allison with his eighth victory at the Monster Mile in NASCAR’s top series.
-The fall weekend includes a few other historical moments as well, as Dale Earnhardt Jr. set a new qualifying record for the track with a lap of 161.849 mph (22.243 sec.) in the NASCAR Sprint Cup Series.
-Joey Logano swept the NASCAR Nationwide Series events at Dover for the second straight year, becoming the first driver to win four straight NASCAR Nationwide Series races at the Monster Mile.
-In the fall event, the “5-hour ENERGY 200 benefiting Living Beyond Breast Cancer” NASCAR Nationwide Series race, Logano set a new fastest race record in his win at 131.219 mph (1:31:27).
+The fall weekend includes a few other historical moments as well, as Dale Earnhardt Jr. set a new qualifying record for the track with a lap of 161.849 mph (22.243 seconds) in the Monster Energy NASCAR Cup Series.
+Joey Logano swept the NASCAR XFINITY Series events at Dover for the second straight year, becoming the first driver to win four straight NASCAR XFINITY Series races at the Monster Mile.
+In the fall event, the “5-hour ENERGY 200 benefiting Living Beyond Breast Cancer” NASCAR XFINITY Series race, Logano set a new fastest race record in his win at 131.219 mph (1:31:27).